SkyLundy/plates-for-processwire/README.md

 # Plates For ProcessWire

-## Use the Plates templating engine by The League of Extraordinary Packages with ProcessWire
+**Use the Plates templating system by The League of Extraordinary Packages with ProcessWire**

-Plates is a PHP native lightweight templating system that with no compiling, interpreting, or caching.
-It's pure PHP with no templating language to learn.
-This approach makes it a highly qualified companion to ProcessWire's powerful and intuitive API.
+Plates is a PHP native lightweight templating system that with no compiling, interpreting, or transpiler caching layer.
+It's pure PHP templating with no syntax to learn and feels at home with ProcessWire.

-What Plates for ProcessWire offers:
+Plates for ProcessWire offers:

 - Preloaded and globally available ProcessWire API objects in all of Plates template files
 - Pre-configured for use with the ProcessWire templates directory
-- Add enable and disable core Plates extensions via the module config page
+- Enable and disable core Plates extensions via the module config page
 - Optional additional custom extensions built for this module that add powerful and chainable methods to work with data, can be enabled and disabled via the module config page

 ## An Introduction to Plates